neacsum/utf8/README.md

-﻿UTF8 - Simple Library for Internationalization {#mainpage}
+﻿UTF8 - Simple Library for Internationalization
 =============================================

 Functions to facilitate Windows handling of I18N problems using